 In many cases, finding a preferred partner for transloading isn’t a difficult proposition.
 However, there are a few different ways you can choose to go about this ultimately important decision.

 Those in the business world who are well-connected can use an old-fashioned method to gather more information: ask a friend.
 People you trust will usually be best positioned to give you meaningful feedback on the strengths and weaknesses of a 3PL that they’ve personally interacted with.
-This can be invaluable in assisting in the decision-making process and keep it from turning into a guessing game.
+This can be invaluable in assisting in the decision-making process and keeping it from turning into a guessing game.

 If that’s not helpful, you can go onto the internet.
 Nowadays, nearly any company in any industry has ratings online, either with a star or numeric system that also lists pros and cons with additional commentary.
 In this case, it is of paramount importance to make sure the reviews — to the best of your ability — appear to be legitimate if you are going to base such a crucial choice in part because of them.